 Curly/thick/coarse hair in particular may need a really good rinse and a little extra shampoo to remove all the amla particles.
 Interestingly, people with curls often report much better hair with amla oil so a little extra time washing the treatment out should be well worth it.

-Your hair should look really healthy, nourished, shiny and feel both soft yet thicker and much fuller after this treatment.
+Your hair should look really healthy, nourished, shiny and feel both soft yet thicker and much fuller after tregular and consistent use of his treatment.